 Product liability lawsuit awards can range from thousands of dollars to hundreds of thousands or even millions, depending on the circumstances surrounding your case.
 Certain factors like severe injuries, the need for specialized medical care, long recovery periods and time away from work, and permanent disability can influence your case value.

 For that reason, it can be difficult to estimate the value of your Zantac lawsuit without speaking to a Zantac lawsuit lawyer in Indiana.
-Your attorney from Estey & Bomberger, LLP can evaluate your case and calculate an accurate settlement value, helping you avoid an insufficient settlement offer.
+A skilled dangerous drug lawsuit attorney from Estey & Bomberger, LLP can evaluate your case and calculate an accurate settlement value, helping you avoid an insufficient settlement offer.

-Schedule a Free Consultation With a Zantac Lawyer in Indiana
+Schedule a Free Consultation With a Zantac Lawsuit Lawyer in Indiana

 If you developed cancer after taking Zantac, you may be eligible for financial compensation.
-Contact Estey & Bomberger, LLP are experienced with dangerous drug injuries and can help with your case.
+The personal injury attorneys at Estey & Bomberger, LLP are experienced with dangerous drug injuries and can help with your case.
 Contact us today to discuss your claim with an Indiana Zantac lawsuit attorney or call (800) 260-7197 at any time.